How Was the Katana Made? Traditional Katana Making Process Explained

 0 comments

-Nowadays, you can build your own katana sword, customizing them according to your taste and requirement.
-But things were not that easy in ancient Japan.
-Only a few authorized swordsmiths were allowed to make katana swords only for the samurai soldiers of the emperor.
+Nowadays, you can build your own katana sword, customizing them according to your taste and requirement online.
+But things were not that easy in ancient Japan, or if you want your katana to be made 100% traditionally.

 How Was the Katana Made in Ancient Japan